 We asked a traveling nurse pair what their favorite part of traveling at this time has been and they replied, "Our favorite part about being Advantis travelers thus far, although it has been exhausting, has truly been the difference we have been able to make during the pandemic.
 The staff and patients at the places we have traveled to have desperately needed our help and it has been a fulfilling experience to be a part of so many awesome teams.
 We have come so far the past year in being able to treat COVID 19, and we could not imagine not being a part of the solution to end this pandemic."

-Here at Advantis Medical, we love nurses and strive to show them tremendous respect and admiration.
+Advantis Medical is a travel nursing agency that loves our nurses and strive to show them tremendous respect and admiration.
 We are excited to celebrate National Nurses Week 2021!

 National Nurses Week aims to show appreciation and love for a fantastic group of people.
 It takes place from May 6th to May 12th every year.
 It ends on Florence Nightingale’s birthday, who is the founder of modern nursing.
 May 12th is also International Nurses Day, declared by the International Council of Nurses in 1974.